codacy/docs/docs/organizations/managing-security-and-risk.md

 To assign the Security Manager role:

-1. Access the **Security and risk management configuration** page by selecting an organization from the top navigation bar, then **Security and risk** on the left navigation sidebar, and finally clicking the **Configure** button in the top right-hand corner of the page.
+1. Select an organization from the top navigation bar, then **Security and risk** on the left navigation sidebar, then click the **Configure** button in the top right-hand corner of the page.
+This opens the **Security and risk management configuration** page.

 1. In the **Permissions** area, use the search field to find the relevant user and click the user's name.